 Suez Suez, Egypt Travel Guide

-Suez experiences a hot desert climate, which means distinct weather patterns throughout the year.
+Suez experiences a hot desert climate, which means distinct meteorological patterns throughout the year.

-Spring (March to May) and Autumn (October to November): Warm to hot temperatures.
+Spring (From march To may) and Autumn (October to November): Warm to hot temperatures.
 Daytime averages range from 25°C to 30°C (77°F to 86°F).
 Spring brings "Khamsin" winds—hot, dry, and dusty desert winds that cause sandstorms and sudden temperature spikes.

 Summer in Suez brings very high temperatures.
 Plan activities for early mornings or late afternoons.
 Khamsin winds occur during spring (March-May) and can reduce visibility and cause respiratory irritation.
 If a Khamsin wind is forecast, plan indoor activities.
 Suez does not experience monsoon seasons or hurricanes, offering a consistent dry climate.

-For water-based activities like getting in the water or snorkeling in nearby Ain Sokhna, late spring (May) and the beginning of autumn (September-October) offer warm water temperatures and less extreme heat than peak summer.
-Winter (November-March) delivers comfortable temperatures for walking tours, visiting memorials, and observing the Suez Canal.
+For water-based activities like getting in the water or going snorkeling in nearby Ain Sokhna, late spring (May) and the beginning of autumn (September-October) offer warm water temperatures and less extreme heat than peak summer.
+Winter (November-March) delivers comfortable temperatures for walking tours, visiting memorials, and viewing the Suez Canal.

 More crowds, higher prices